Martingale Transports and Monge Maps: Introduction

 This paper is dedicated to the theory of Monge martingale transports as well as their implications.
 Given marginals $\mu \le_{\rm cx} \nu$, it is not obvious if an MMT exists---apart from the trivial fact that atoms in~$\nu$ often preclude the existence of any Monge transport (martingale or not) from~$\nu$ to~$\mu$.
 Of all the martingale couplings that have been described in the literature, we are not aware of one that is Monge for reasonably generic marginals.
-Assuming that~$\nu$ is atomless, we prove in Theorem~\ref{thm1} that $\pib$ is never empty: we construct a particular MMT that we call the \emph{barcode transport}, a name derived from its pictorial representation (see Figure~\ref{fig:1} on page~\pageref{fig:1}).
-The basic idea is to decompose the marginals~$\mu$ and~$\nu$ into countably many pieces (the \emph{bars} of the barcode) that can be coupled by MMTs more easily, and then aggregate.
+Assuming that~$\nu$ is atomless, we prove in Theorem~\ref{thm1} that $\pib$ is never empty: we construct a particular MMT that we call the \emph{barcode transport}, a name derived from its pictorial representation (see Figure~\ref{fig:1} on page~\pageref{fig:1}).\footnote{Strictly speaking, the {barcode transport} is constructed using the \emph{left-curtain transport}, whereas using the \emph{right-curtain transport} would yield a different {barcode transport}.
+However, for notational convenience, we simply call it a {barcode transport} instead of a {left-barcode transport}. } The basic idea is to decompose the marginals~$\mu$ and~$\nu$ into countably many pieces (the \emph{bars} of the barcode) that can be coupled by MMTs more easily, and then aggregate.
 As an auxiliary result, we provide a novel structural description (Proposition~\ref{p1}) of the \emph{left-curtain transport}~$\pi_{\rm lc}$ prominently introduced by \cite{BJ16}; we show in particular that $\pi_{\rm lc}$ is Monge if the first marginal has more mass than the second marginal at any point of its support.
 While this condition is of course quite special, we can always construct a decomposition of the original marginals $\mu,\nu$ such as to satisfy the condition on each ``bar''.

 The aforementioned construction is rather particular and one may wonder whether the barcode transport is just an isolated curious example.
 Our main result (Theorem~\ref{th:dense}) states that the set $\pib$ of Monge martingale transports is weakly dense in the set $\pim$ of all martingale transports.
 This shows that there are many MMTs (for typical marginals) and, paralleling the aforementioned results in classical transport theory, that the value $\inf_{\pi\in\pim} \int c\,\d\pi$ of a martingale optimal transport problem remains the same if the infimum is only taken over the subset of Monge transports (Corollary~\ref{C1}), for any continuous and suitably integrable~$c$.
 We mention that a quite different (and maybe less direct) parallel was established in the Skorokhod embedding problem: \cite{BeiglbockNutzStebegg.21} show that the stopping times of the Brownian filtration that embed a given distribution are weakly dense in the set of randomized stopping times embedding the distribution.